Starting over: Falcons move on from coach Raheem Morris, GM Terry Fontenot

 Morris was named the coach after the 2023 season.
 Fontenot was the general manager for the past five seasons.

-Morris was the Falcons’ interim coach during the final 11 games in the 2020 season.
-During his tenure as coach the last two seasons, and the Falcons finished 8-9 each year.
+Morris also was the Falcons’ interim coach during the final 11 games in the 2020 season, during an earlier stint with the team.
+During his tenure as head coach the last two seasons, the Falcons finished 8-9 each year.

 The Falcons’ record during Fontenot’s tenure was 37-48, with no playoff appearances.